Diiego-H/RayTracing/README.md

 # RayTracing
-University project: RayTracing in Computer Graphics.
+University project: RayTracing in Computer Graphics (developed in C++ using GLM and Qt).